QMENTA/qmenta-sdk-tool-tutorial/README.md

 ### ANTs example

-As a case study, the tutorial goes partially over the [ANTs Tutorial](https://github.com/ANTsX/ANTsPy/blob/master/tutorials/10minTutorial.ipynb) implementation, originally implemented as a Python notebook, into a QMENTA tool.
+The tutorial goes partially over the [ANTs Tutorial](https://github.com/ANTsX/ANTsPy/blob/master/tutorials/10minTutorial.ipynb) implementation, originally implemented as a Python notebook, into a QMENTA tool.
 The implementation will allow the user to select which processing steps to perform and also select a variety of parameters for segmenting the images.
 The example will use a pair of T1-weighted MRI brain slices as input data.
 The tool will expose